-In this example, we are going to create a suppression rule to suppress VPC Flow Logs eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall..
+In this example, we are going to create a suppression rule to suppress VPC Flow Logs eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall..
 This way you will avoid noise in your list of events.

 To create a VPC Flow Logs Suppression Rule